Area Entrepreneurs, Businesses and Educators Recognized for Leadership, Innovation

-The Charlottesville Business Innovation Council (CBIC) is pleased to release a list of finalists for the 19th Annual CBIC Awards.
-Twenty-five local organizations and individuals are being recognized with nominations for nine coveted CBIC awards including CBIC Educator of the Year, which comes with a $2,500 technology grant and CBIC Student Entrepreneur of the Year, which comes with a $1,000 grant, and the CBIC Volunteer of the Year, which is announced during the gala.
+Charlottesville, VA, April 5, 2018 – The Charlottesville Business Innovation Council (CBIC) is pleased to release a list of finalists for the 20th Annual CBIC Awards.
+Twenty-five local organizations and individuals are being recognized with nominations for nine coveted CBIC awards including CBIC Educator of the Year, which comes with a $2,500 technology grant and CBIC Student Entrepreneur of the Year, which comes with a $1,000 grant, and the CBIC Volunteer of the Year, which is announced at the gala.

 The CBIC Awards honor Central Virginia’s most innovative organizations, startups and individuals and highlight technology, innovation, and entrepreneurial excellence.
-A list of all the 2017 CBIC Award finalists is below.
-Award recipients will be announced live at the 2017 CBIC Awards Gala on Thursday, May 18, at the Boar’s Head Inn, where local businesses, government, and education leaders will mingle together in an evening of entertainment and celebration.
+A list of all the 2018 CBIC Award finalists is below.
+Award recipients will be announced live at the 2018 CBIC Awards Gala on Thursday, May 24, at the Paramount Theatre, where local businesses, government, and education leaders will mingle together in a newly formatted evening of entertainment and celebration.

-Tickets for the 2017 CBIC Awards Gala, including cocktail reception featuring Innovators Row – a showcase of startups – and a celebratory champagne ceremony, are available for purchase online from the Charlottesville Business Innovation Council.
+Tickets for the 2018 CBIC Awards Gala, including cocktail reception featuring Innovators Row – a showcase of startups – and a celebratory ceremony, are available for purchase online from the cvilleinnovation.org/awards.

 CBIC Business of the Year